Turkish Straits crisis: Border conflicts with Turkey

+The Soviet Union demanded territorial adjustments involving the Georgian SSR and Armenian SSR in the Eastern Anatolia region of Turkey.
+Soviet Deputy Premier Lavrentiy Beria claimed that Turkish territories held by Georgia had been seized from the Georgians by the Turks during the Ottoman era, a claim that reached Stalin.
+If Beria's proposed map was accepted by Turkey, Soviet influence in the Black Sea and the Middle East would have expanded, while the British Empire's standing in the region would have diminished.This claim was withdrawn in May 1953, alongside Soviet demands regarding the Straits.

 The crisis

 Escalation

 Tensions between the USSR and Turkey grew over Turkey not allowing the Soviet Fleet, with civilian crews to traverse the straits during WWII.
 After the Allied defeat of Nazi Germany, the Soviets returned to the issue in 1945 and 1946.
 Throughout 1946, American and Turkish diplomats frequently conversed on the issue.
 The 6 April 1946 visit of the American battleship USS Missouri further angered the Soviets.
 The ship had come to the region under the explanation that it was delivering the mortuary urn of the late Turkish Ambassador home, a claim which was dismissed by the Soviets as coincidental.

 Soviet message to Turkey

-On 7 August 1946, the Soviets presented a note to the Turkish Foreign Ministry which stated that the way Turkey was handling the straits no longer represented the security interests of its fellow Black Sea nations.
+On 7 August 1946, the Soviets presented a note to the Turkish Foreign Ministry which stated that the way Turkey was handling the straits no longer represented the security interests of Turkey's fellow Black Sea nations.
 This drew attention to the occasions in which Italian and German warships had passed through the straits without conflict.
 (The German ships were only detained by Turkish forces once the country declared war on Germany on 23 February 1945.)
 The note concluded that the regime of the straits was no longer reliable and demanded that the Montreux Treaty be re-examined and rewritten in a new international conference.